cisco-ce/roomos.cisco.com/doc/MTR/DeviceWebInterface.md

 Search for a status entry: Enter as many letters as needed in the search field (A).
 All entries that contain these letters are shown in the right pane (B).
 Entries that have these letters in their value are also shown.

 Select a status category: The device statuses are grouped in categories.
 When you choose a category in the left pane (C), all associated statuse are shown in the right pane (B).

+## Find device information, diagnostics messages, and logs

+Go to the device web interface _Home_ page to find the device's software version, MTR and Webex registration status, and an overview of current issues.
+More detailed diagnostics messages for active issues are on the _Issues and Diagnostics_ page.

+The device log files are useful when diagnosing issues.
+You can download all current and historical logs from the device web interface _Issues and Diagnostics_ page.

 ## Further reading
 Find more information about the device web interface in the [Administrator guide (pdf)](https://www.cisco.com/c/en/us/support/collaboration-endpoints/spark-room-kit-series/products-maintenance-guides-list.html).
 The Administration guide primarily addresses capabilities and configurations for devices registered to a Cisco on-premises service (CUCM, VCS), but many capabilities and configurations also apply to devices that are registered to MTR or Webex cloud services.